porterbmoody/balmingilead/content/posts/Jeremiah.md

 ## Background

+Jeremiah was a member of the priestly household of Hilkiah.
+His hometown was Anathoth.

 ## Ministry

 Jeremiah's ministry began in 626 bc, and ended sometime after 586 bc.
 His ministry was immediately preceded by that of Zephaniah.